opendocsg/opendoc-sensor-data-exchange/FAQs/FAQs.md

 - Share unclassified (potentially up to restricted) sensor data with government sector organisations and individuals.

+## Why is my MQTT connection disconnecting?

+You are using duplicate MQTT Client ID across your different MQTT connection.
+MQTT Client ID must be unique.
+You can generate one using a UUID.

+## What are the inputs required to connect to SDX broker?

+Inputs required to connect to SDX broker:

+1. Unique MQTT Client ID
+2. Client key
+3. Client secret
+4. SSL CA file
+5. SSL Client cert
+6. SSL private key
+7. Private key password

+All required and obtainable from the SDX Portal.

+## Why am I unable to subscribe to a topic on my MQTT client?

+Check that you have subscribed to the topic via SDX Portal.
+If the topic requires approval, check that the subscription request is approved.

+## Why I cannot see a topic in Browse page?

+Check with the publisher if the topic visibility is own agency and WOG.
+If you are in the same organisation (or team) as the publisher, and the visibility is own agency, you should be able to see the topic.

+## How can I find out who is the publisher of the topic?

+Go to Browse topics page and click the topic you need to find out the publisher contact in the topic details page.
+You can see Publisher created by ID in the topic details page.

+## How can I contact the publisher of the topic?

+Use publisher created by ID from the topic details page  and email to contact publisher about this topic.

+## Can I subscribe to my own topics?

+You cannot subscribe to topics published by the same project.
+The same project is not allowed to subscribe to its own topics.

 ## Is SDX secured?

 ## Is publishing government information in SDX system secured?